cgiampalmo/twilio_android/README.md

 ### XMPP Features

-Conversations works with every XMPP server out there.
+Messenger works with every XMPP server out there.
 However XMPP is an extensible protocol.
 These extensions are standardized as well in so called XEP's.
-Conversations supports a couple of these to make the overall user experience better.
-There is a chance that your current XMPP server does not support these extensions; therefore to get the most out of Conversations you should consider either switching to an XMPP server that does or — even better — run your own XMPP server for you and your friends.
+Messenger supports a couple of these to make the overall user experience better.
+There is a chance that your current XMPP server does not support these extensions; therefore to get the most out of Messenger you should consider either switching to an XMPP server that does or — even better — run your own XMPP server for you and your friends.
 These XEP's are: